Locations:

 What is a ‘dad bod’?

-The term “dad bod” has gained popularity in the past few years to describe the tendency of middle-aged men and male-presenting people to develop a rounder midsection.
-That can also be called a “beer belly,” when talking about people who are known to kick back with a few cold ones.
+The term “dad bod” has gained popularity in the past few years to describe the tendency of middle-aged men to develop a rounder midsection.
+That can also be called a “beer belly,” when talking about those who are known to kick back with a few cold ones.

-Dad bods aren’t limited to fathers, people assigned male at birth (AMAB) or even people who identify as men.
-It’s more about a societal understanding that people in their “dad era” (say, between their late 20s to late 50s or so) can tend to carry extra weight around their midsection.
+Dad bods aren’t limited to fathers.
+It’s more about a societal understanding that anyone in their “dad era” (say, between their late 20s to late 50s or so) can tend to carry extra weight around their midsection.

-Of course, people assigned female at birth (AFAB) can gain weight as they age, too.
+Of course, women can gain weight as they age, too.
 But the dad bod trend has something going for it that the “mom bod” doesn’t.

 Advertisement